 It makes what was a difficult job very easy.

 Find out more about Insert Headers and Footers

 You only appreciate the value of a backup plugin when something goes horribly wrong.

-The rest of the time, you can forget that you even have it installed.
+You can forget that you even have it installed the rest of the time.

 One of the problems with a free solution for backup plugins is not with making backups.
 It is with the ease of restoring when you have a problem.

-It is useless to have your restore files stored within your WordPress installation because when it goes down, so do your restore files.
+Having your restore files stored within your WordPress installation is useless because if your site goes down, so do your restore files.

 Updraft Plus solves the issue perfectly.
 All your backup data is stored outside of your WordPress installation.
-You can send your backups to Google Drive, Dropbox, OneDrive, Amazon S3, and a host of other services.
+You can send your backups to Google Drive, Dropbox, OneDrive, Amazon S3, and many other services.